 Tumour Ecology and Evolutionary Stability

-An Ecological Interpretation of Tumor Progression
+An Ecological Interpretation of Tumour Progression

-01Tumors as Ecosystems
+01Tumours as Ecosystems

 Within this environment, multiple cancer cell clones coexist and interact.
-Some compete for resources; others cooperate through paracrine signaling pathways that alter metabolism, immune responses, or tissue architecture.
+Some compete for resources; others cooperate through paracrine signalling pathways that alter metabolism, immune responses, or tissue architecture.
 This multi-cellular system does not merely resemble a biological ecosystem, it operates by the same ecological rules.
 And crucially, the ecological framing is not metaphorical convenience.
-It makes testable predictions: the same interventions that destabilise stable ecosystems in nature may destabilise tumor regulation in ways that accelerate, rather than constrain, disease evolution.
+It makes testable predictions: the same interventions that destabilise stable ecosystems in nature may destabilise tumour regulation in ways that accelerate, rather than constrain, disease evolution.

 02Ecological Stability and Collapse